FHantke/brave-browser-wiki/Home.md

 # Staying up to date

-- Run `npm run sync -- --all` to grab the latest source. **It's important to note that this will overwrite your local changes, so please back up work before running this**.
+- Run `npm run sync` to update the brave-core ref specified in `package.json`. **It's important to note that this will overwrite your local changes, so please back up work before running this**.
-- Run `npm run sync -- --all --run_hooks --run_sync` if you've updated brave-core checkout manually before the command.
+- Run `npm run sync -- --all` to update both brave-core and chromium. **It's important to note that this will overwrite your local changes, so please back up work before running this**.

 _See below for more advanced options for branch-switching and dependency updating._